wuzhao/vscode-sidebar-previewer/README.md

 - Render as a table for preview with sticky first row and first column
 - Follow-scroll and locate between editor and preview
-- Bidirectional selection with click-and-drag support and Cmd/Ctrl+C to copy selected cells as TSV
+- Bidirectional selection with click-and-drag support

 ## Installation